Universal Biometric API 3.0 (WebAPI 3.0)

 Cost of API

-The cost of our API includes both API activation and license, which are imperative for the proper functioning of the device.
-The API license is valid for a period of one year and must be renewed before expiration.
-In the event of the purchase of two or more biometric machines, it is necessary to purchase an equivalent number of API activations and API licenses in the first year of purchase.
-From the second year onwards, you will only be required to pay for the renewal of the relevant licenses.
-Renewal should be done prior to the expiry date to avoid additional reactivation cost
+The cost of our API for Cams Biometric machines includes both API activation and license fees, which are essential for optimal device functionality.
+The API license is valid for one year and must be renewed annually.
+Each biometric machine purchase requires a corresponding API activation and license in the first year.
+From the second year onward, only the license renewal fee is applicable, which should be completed before the license expiration to avoid additional reactivation costs.

 FAQ